Getting to know

 A heritage site in its own right, its sprawling maze of stalls offer almost everything imaginable.
 Amid the bustling chaos of shoppers and vendors, you will find an incredible array of goods ranging from fashionable apparel, electronic gadgets, and confection to shoes, saris, exotic flower arrangements and rare cheeses.

 It was built by the British in 1874 and started off as the Sir Stuart Hogg Market, named in honor of the then Commissioner.
 It’s still often referred to as Hogg’s Market.

 Mother Teresa Home

 If you are staying around Sudder street (backpackers area) then don’t see any reason not to visit Mother Teresa home where she lived, prayed, and guided her religious family of sisters spread across the world.
 Next, to her tomb, you can visit a small museum where her worn sandals, dinner bowl, bed, tables etc are on display.

 When in Kolkata I always prefer to stay in Sudder street where all the action is.
 This area is well known for backpackers and easy to find plenty of accommodation fits all budget range from about 350 – 200 Rupees per night.

-Lytton Hotel is conveniently located right between Sudder street and the New Market, definately enjoyed our comfortable stay there.
+Lytton Hotel is conveniently located right between Sudder street and the New Market definitely enjoyed our comfortable stay there.
 It was great to hang out at Sunset Bar or enjoy a variety of cuisines at the famous Gaylord Restaurant and Dynasty Restaurant.
-Clean room, delicious breakfast and friendly staff made a difference during our stay at the hotel.
+Clean room, delicious breakfast, and friendly staff made a difference during our stay at the hotel.